muvaf/cloud-native-heroku/03-image-and-chart.md

 * Created a continuous integration pipeline to build and publish the image and chart to Github Container Registry,
 * Installed the software instance we created using the new template.

+Jump to the [next tutorial](04-argocd.md) that will add a continuous delivery pipeline to our software instance using ArgoCD.